openbaton/docs/docs/tutorial-docker.md

 This tutorial is different since you don't have to create a VNFPackage but you need to build two Docker images.

-The iperfclient image looks like:
+Create a file called Dockerfile for the Iperf client image that looks like:

 ```docker
 FROM networkstatic/iperf3